manojpamk/ML_Project/README.md

 2) (Manual Effort) Checked the images and removed examples which had format errors (or) empty images (or) semantically incorrect - e.g Labelled beach but with a dog in foreground.

-3) Rescaled the images to standard 100x100 dimesnsion using rescale100x100.m
+3) Rescaled the images to standard 100x100 dimesnsion using rescale100x100.m.
+Update : Deleting grayscale images.

+4) (Manual Effort) Removed .gif files